-- Insulating the attic will help reduce heat loss through the roof, which will reduce the chance that an ice dam will form.
+- Installing attic insulation will help reduce air leakage and heat transfer loss through the roof, which will reduce the chance that an ice dam will form.

-- Installing baffles when insulating will ensure better airflow at the eaves.
+- Adding baffles when insulating will ensure better air movement at the eaves.

 - Ensuring your eavestroughs are lower than the roofline allows ice and snow to slide off more easily.